-See soil sampling notes for further guidance
+See soil sampling handbook for further guidance.

-200m2 X plot: Species are recorded cumulatively starting in nest 0 and then censusing successively larger nests up to nest 5, which is the outermost nest.
+200 m2 X plot: Species are recorded cumulatively starting in nest 0 and then censusing successively larger nests up to nest 5, which is the outermost nest.
 Any additional species are recorded in each successive nest.

 Marking X and B plots.
-Note that the differential GPS reading for the X plot should be taken at the south corner of the X plot and the reading for the B plot taken at the right hand corner of the B plot facing the boundary and nearest the X plot.
+Note that the differential GPS reading for the X plot should be taken at the south corner of the X plot and the reading for the B plot taken at the right hand corner of the B plot facing the boundary and nearest the X plot species are entered by clicking the (below 'Total Cover'), or can be deleted using the dustbin icon.